make-03/SunsetWebinterfaceMiddleware/README.md

 > The following lists of features is **not final** and certain things may change in the future (finished AND unfinished ones)!

 ## List of changes + working features:
+* [21-10-2019] implemented the SunsetThreadPool class to allow concurrent execution of several sunset processes
+* [21-10-2019] adjusted code in SunsetController and SunsetExecutor for utilizing the new Thread Pool functionality
+* [21-10-2019] added a timeout for automatically interrupting threads after a specified time
+* [21-10-2019] users can now manually cancel execution of the code in the Webinterface by pressing the Stop-Button during the execution.
+Only the corresponding thread and sunset process are interrupted/destroyed.
+* [21-10-2019] code is now preserved when user manually cancels the execution of code
+* [21-10-2019] added openjfx to pom.xml to be able to use datastructure `Pair`

+---

 * [16-04-2019] created custom Error Controller + added error pages (HTML) for `general error`, `error 404` and `error 500`
 * [16-04-2019] wrote basic documentation for java-classes and -methods
 * [16-04-2019] added unique ID generation in javascript for webinterface